amarjeet-26/rag-project/README.md

-# RAG System — Take-Home Project
+# RAG System — Q&A

 ## What This Is